JochenFM/Milestone_2/README.md

 The game is designed for all age groups but in terms of difficulty level targets children between 6-14 years of age primarily.
 I expect different user groups to have the following expectations when they come to the site:

-- As a general user, I would like to enjoy a simple memory card game with a visually appealing format and uplifting music.
+As a general user, I would like to:

+- enjoy a simple memory card game with a visually appealing format and uplifting music.
-- As a general user, I would enjoy learning something meaningful while playing a game.
+- enjoy learning something meaningful while playing a game.
-- As a general user, I would like to play a game that does not take too long but posits a small challenge.
+- play a game that does not take too long but posits a small challenge.
-- As a general user, I would like to be able to track my progress.
+- be able to track my progress.
-- As a general user, I would like to practice my memory skills.
+- practice my memory skills.
-- As a general user, I would like to enjoy a simple memory game that provides a 'reward' for completion and let's me learn something.
+- enjoy a simple memory game that provides a 'reward' for completion and let's me learn something.

 As a child (age 6-14), I would like to: